4DSpace-UiO/PTetraWorkshop/handson2.md

 Then, repeat the third simulation, but with a drift velocity perpendicular to the cylinder.
-A representative orbital velocity is 7000 m/s, but increase this to account for the reduced ion mass.
+A representative orbital velocity is 7000 m/s, but increase this to preserve the Mach number when reducing the ion mass.
 Save diagnostic output every 10th timestep.

 ## Other parameters